DHTMLX/docs-diagram/docs/line_titles/configuration_properties.md

 - `parent` - (required) the id of the line to display the title for
 - `text` - (required) the text of the line title
 - `distance` - (optional) specifies the distance to the point of displaying the title on the line in the range from 0 to 100, 50 by default
-- `autoPosition` - (optional) defines the direction of the text, if set to *true* - the direction of the text is the same as that of the line, *false* - the direction of the text is always horizontal, *true* by default
+- `autoPosition` - (optional) defines the direction of the text, if set to *true* - the direction of the text is the same as that of the line, *false* - the direction of the text is always horizontal, *false* by default
 - `editable` - (optional) enables/disables the ability to edit the text of the item by double-clicking on it, *true* by default
 - `fixed` - (optional) enables/disables the ability to fix the text of the item with the specified `distance` value, *false* by default
 - `hidden` - (optional) defines whether the text will be hidden, *false* by default